clarisma/geodesk/README.md

 GeoDesk is a fast and storage-efficient geospatial database for OpenStreetMap data.
 Also available [for C++](https://github.com/clarisma/libgeodesk) and [for Python](https://github.com/clarisma/geodesk-py).

 > [!IMPORTANT]
-> For version 2.0, you will need to build GOLs with [GOL Tool 2.0](https://github.com/clarisma/geodesk-gol).
+> For Version 2.0, you will need to build GOLs with [GOL Tool 2.0](https://github.com/clarisma/geodesk-gol).
 >
 > To read GOLs built with [GOL Tool 1.x](https://github.com/clarisma/gol-tool), use [Version 1.1.0](https://github.com/clarisma/geodesk/releases/tag/1.1.0) of this toolkit.